-Let’s speculate about what had happened if Labour had called the Tories’ bluff and backed May’s deal – or a more Labour-friendly version of it – earlier this year.
-Of course, whipping Labour MPs’ to back a version of May’s deal could have split the Labour Party, with many strongly pro-Remain Labour MPs defying the whip, and possibly either being expelled or quitting the party voluntarily.
+Let’s speculate about what might have happened if Labour had called the Tories’ bluff and backed May’s deal – or a more Labour-friendly version of it – earlier this year.
+Of course, whipping Labour MPs to back a version of May’s deal could have split the Labour Party, with many strongly pro-Remain Labour MPs defying the whip, and possibly either being expelled or quitting the party voluntarily.
 But Labour has split anyway: many of its most ardent Remainers, such as Chuka Umunna and Luciana Berger, have quit, citing anti-semitism, although Brexit was another key factor.

-But the delivery of May’s deal would have delivered a more serious problem for the Tories.
+The delivery of May’s deal would have delivered a more serious problem for the Tories.
 The European Research Group’s dogmatic refusal to back May’s deal, and their refusal to countenance any cross-party talks on making the deal more Labour-friendly, suggests that had it been approved with Labour’s help, their MPs could have split with the Tories permanently, either defecting to the Brexit Party or another ‘Real Conservative’ grouping.
 Thus Jeremy Corbyn would have achieved what Blair, Brown and Miliband always failed to do: a permanent cleaving of the Conservative Party over Europe.

-None of this would have meant that Labour would win the general election automatically.
-Many of Labour’s underlying handicaps – such as Corbyn’s leadership itself – predate Brexit.
+None of this would have meant that Labour would win the next general election automatically.
+Many of Labour’s underlying handicaps – including Corbyn’s leadership itself – predate Brexit.
 The Brexit debate has obscured Labour’s underlying electoral problems.
 Although the party got a 40% vote share in 2017, this was increasingly concentrated in big cities: across many towns in the Midlands and the North, Labour lost ground.
 A more centrist Conservative Party, shorn of its hard Brexiteers, may have lost its majority but might be a more appealing option for socially liberal Leavers and economically conservative Remainers, both of which are now flocking to the Lib Dems.
 Paradoxically, a weakening in Lib Dem support harms Labour, as most Lib Dem target seats are Tory marginals in the South-West, whose loss by the Lib Dems were a major factor behind Cameron’s victory in 2015.
 The weaker the Lib Dems, the greater the number of Tory MPs in Parliament.

 But if Labour had backed May’s deal it would be in a much stronger position in its marginal seats in the Midlands and North, many of which voted for Leave.
 It would now be preparing for a general election fought on the familiar domestic territory of the NHS, education and social care – ground on which Labour normally does well.
 Brexit would be largely neutralised as an election issue, and Labour could plausibly claim that it has recovered its economic credibility, by working cross-party to secure a Brexit deal that minimises economic disruption.

-Boris Johnson is now the most popular – or the least unpopular – politician in Britain today, and rather than tailing off as with most new Prime Ministers, his popularity ratings have risen steadily since he became PM in July.
+Boris Johnson is now the most popular – or the least unpopular – politician in Britain, and rather than tailing off like most new Prime Ministers, his popularity ratings have risen steadily since he became PM in July.
 Even those who don’t like Johnson personally think he is a much better leader than Jeremy Corbyn: Johnson beats Corbyn by 40% to 20% on the ‘who do you think would make the best Prime Minister?’ rating.
 Boris is not so much enjoying a honeymoon period as a slow-burn love affair with the British people.
 By contrast, Jeremy Corbyn still has the lowest approval ratings of any Leader of the Opposition, ever (including Michael Foot in 1983).

-Corbynistas make aolt of how much better Labour performed in 2017 than the opinion polls had predicted.
+Corbynistas make a lot of how much better Labour performed in 2017 than the opinion polls had predicted.
 They argue that Labour could do the same at the next election, and either emerge as the largest party or even win outright.
 But in 2017 Labour was up against Theresa May, a weak campaigner with vague promises of Brexit, not a rambunctious Boris Johnson armed with a deal that most Labour MPs will have failed to support.
 Having pledged in its 2017 manifesto to respect the outcome of the 2016 referendum, there is no certainty that Labour’s support will surge again this time.